You have choices when purchasing a HEPA air purifier.

-Here are some useful tips to help you choose the right HEPA air purifier for you.
+Here are some useful tips to help you choose the right HEPA air purifier.

 A true-HEPA air purifier has a folded, paper HEPA filter.
-All (or most all) air is passed through the filter.
+All (or almost all) air is passed through the filter.

 Buy the right size air purifier for your room.
 The cubic feet the machine will clean is written on the box.